I Just Hired a Content Manager: How Can I Tell They're Doing The Right Things?

 Yes, you will have metrics that can help you evaluate their performance (more on that later), but you’ve hired them to be the voice of your brand.
 You must trust them to do the work.

-For touchpoints, Justine recommends a one hour one-on-one meeting every two weeks.
-This is crucial connection time where the two of you can take stock, align, and plan.
+For touchpoints, Justine recommends a one-hour one-on-one meeting every two weeks.
+This is crucial connection time the two of you can use to take stock, align, and plan.